simonArchipoff/qtg/README.md

 * Optimization of DSP (currently a lot of spurious computation is done)
   - switch to windowed correlation instead of fft
   - add phase drift to the computation for more precise result
-* tweak it be able to use the envelope instead of bare signal frequency, then it will work with mecanical watches
+* tweak it be able to use the envelope instead of bare signal, then it will work with mecanical watches.